Link here

 Note: NC indicates no connection, pins 1, 4 & 6 (DCD2/DSR2/DTR2) are connected, pins 7 & 8 (CTS2/RTS2) are connected

 Given the availability of ready-made communications cables, it is not necessary to study or understand the following descriptions of cable connections.
 These detailed signal descriptions and cable diagrams are presented to provide complete information for those who have special communications requirements and for those who wish to make their own application-specific communications cables.
 Most computers conform to IBM PC AT-compatible RS232 interfaces which use 9-pin D-Type connectors, consequently the PDQ Board brings out its serial ports to two female 9-pin D-Type connectors on the Docking Panel.
-Table 12-6 shows the connection diagram for a standard 9-pin serial cable.
+The following table shows the connection diagram for a standard 9-pin serial cable.

-Table 12-6 Standard 9-Pin RS232 Serial Cable Connections.
+Standard 9-Pin RS232 Serial Cable Connections

 Cable Pin PC AT or Terminal PDQ Board